Tower climbs are a wonderful way to bring students and staff together to experience a wildly different view of campus and the landscape of Durham.

 2. One weeks’ notice is required for all Chapel climbs.

-3. No more than fifteen (15) persons will be allowed on the Chapel Tower roof at one time.
+3. No more than fifteen (15) participants will be allowed on the Chapel Tower roof at one time.
 Participants must be over the age of 12.

 4. Duke Chapel Tower climbs will be limited to 45 participants.
 Climbs may not exceed 30 minutes.